physicalrobot/vikalpaWebsite/updates/_posts/2023-01-24-firstupdate.md

 # accent_color: '#ccc'
 # theme_color: '#ccc'
 description: >
-  Excited to start my new adventure as an artist!
+  Excited to start this new journey as an artist!
 ---

 Hey Folks,